openfin/openfin-example-window-animation/README.md

 ```

 ### 1.2 Create a localhost server
-This will allow you to develop yor app on your local machine.
-Other methods and technologies are available and will work just as well, eg Apache or IIS, but for this example we will be using a simple Node/Express server.
-This requires Node to be installed.
-If you do not have Node installed, download it from [here](https://nodejs.org/en/)
+This will allow you to develop your app on your local machine.
+Other methods and technologies are available and will work just as well (e.g. Apache or IIS) but for this example, we will be using a simple Node/Express server.
+This requires [Node](https://nodejs.org/en/) to be installed.

-Create a file called server.js at same level as the 'src' directory we created at step 1.
-Add the following code.
+Create a file called **server.js** at same level as the **src** directory we created in Step 1.
+Add the following code:

 ```
 var   express = require('express')